-Kerri Lui is a senior associate in our Business Law Group in Toronto.
+Kerri Lui is a partner in our Business Law Group in Toronto.
 She maintains a general corporate transactional practice with a focus on projects in the energy, mining and defence industries.

 In particular, Kerri has significant experience advising acquirers, joint ventures, investors and developers of various power generation assets in connection with private mergers and acquisitions, corporate governance matters, procurements and project agreements.
 She has also frequently advised Canadian and international financial institutions and borrowers on secured lending and project finance transactions, including syndicated and cross-border deals.